sharma-sahil/personal-blog/_posts/2022-07-13-my-first-blog.markdown

 That's it for today's blog.
 If you liked it then do share your support by giving a star on my github repo.

-Also all of the code for this is present in my github repo available at [personal-blog][my-code-repo]
+All of the code for this demonstrations is present in my github repo [personal-blog][my-code-repo]

 [jekyll-home]: https://jekyllrb.com/